stuhlmueller/gpt.el/README.md

 ### Main Commands

 - `gpt-chat` - Interactive prompt to choose context mode and enter command
-- `gpt-chat-multi-models` - Run the same command against multiple models (parallel buffers).
-Uses defaults from `gpt-multi-models-default` (GPT-5 and Claude 4.1 Opus).
-Use `C-u` to pick models interactively.
+- `gpt-chat-multi-models` - Run the same command against multiple models in parallel, each in its own buffer.
+Uses defaults from `gpt-multi-models-default`.
+Use `C-u` prefix to pick models interactively.
 - `gpt-chat-all-buffers` - Use all visible buffers as context
 - `gpt-chat-current-buffer` - Use only the current buffer as context
 - `gpt-edit-current-buffer` - Rewrite the current buffer with GPT, review the diff, and accept or reject the changes